galcyurio/todo-playground/README.md

-# Free TO-DO
-Welcome to free todo github page.

 ## Goal
 The goal of this project is just to improve my skills.<br>
 Also make android best practice samples.

-## Warning
-This project is developing now.

 ## Environment
 This android application made with